scarolan/eve/README.md

 # Eve - a Bolt-JS Slack Chatbot

 ## Overview

-This is a Slack app built with the [Bolt for JavaScript framework][2] that showcases responding to events and interactive buttons.
+This is a ChatGPT-powered Slack chatbot built on the Bolt JS framework.
+The bot comes with support for canned responses and will fall back to ChatGPT for any messages you haven't defined a match for.
+You can customize the bot's personality and responses however you wish!

-## Running locally
+## Installation Instructions

 ### 0. Create a new Slack App

 - Go to https://api.slack.com/apps
 - Click **Create App**
 - Choose a workspace
-- Enter App Manifest using contents of `manifest.yaml`
+- Enter the manifest.yaml contents
+- Update the name and display name settings
 - Click **Create**

-Once the app is created click **Install to Workspace** Then scroll down in Basic Info and click **Generate Token and Scopes** with both scopes
+Once the app is created click **Install to Workspace** Then scroll down in Basic Info and click **Generate Token and Scopes** with all three scopes enabled.

 ### 1. Setup environment variables